blkchain/blkchain/README.md

 * Using SSD's on the Postgres server (as well as the sending machine) will make this process go much faster.
 Remember to set `random_page_cost` to `1` or less, depending on how fast your disk really is.
-The blockchain will occupy mode than 600GB on disk and this will grow as time goes on.
+The blockchain will occupy more than 600GB on disk and this will grow as time goes on.

 * Turning off `synchronous_commit` and setting `commit_delay` to